KSP-KOS/KOS/doc/source/language/variables.rst

     global?
-The answer is twofold: (1) Once a program becomes large enough, trying to remember the name of every variable in the program, and having to keep coming up with new names for new variables, can be a large unmanagable chore, especially with programs written by more than one person collaborating together.
+The answer is twofold: (1) Once a program becomes large enough, trying to remember the name of every variable in the program, and having to keep coming up with new names for new variables, can be a large unmanageable chore, especially with programs written by more than one person collaborating together.
     (2) Even if you can keep track of all that in your head, there's a certain programming technique known as recursion